nvsaleev/bmo/README.md

 * Refactoring: there's a fair amount of boileplate code or inaptly named variables and functions.
 * The pricing engine should be factored into a robust job queue with retry cababilities.
 * Reliability, Fault-tolerance, and auto-scaling provisions.
+* Iac (Dockerfile, K8s, Terraform)
+* Design a mechanism to autocompile client side code.
+Pagination, HATEOAS, PATCH for updates,
+* Move from Postman to a more robust API manager like Swagger (OpenAPI) to provide superior documentation capabilities and auto-generate client side SDKs.
+* In this application, the state update logic is not complex enough to extract stocks in a reducer.